Stephanie-Ash/jewellery-art/TESTING.md

 * The products card links take the user to the correct product page.
 * Out of stock badges are displayed when the products are out of stock.
 * The title updates based on the filter or search applied.
-* The back to top button works as expected.
 * The Edit and delete buttons are only visible to superusers and work as expected including modal launch on delete.
 * The featured box and update inventory forms are only visible to superusers and update the featured field or inventory as expected.